 Made of plastic, metal, or other materials, mines contain explosives and some contain pieces of shrapnel.
 A landmine blast can be fatal or cause injuries such as blindness, burns, damaged limbs, and shrapnel wounds.
 Stepping on a blast antipersonnel mine will invariably cause foot and leg injuries, and secondary infections usually resulting in amputation.
 Fragmentation mines project hundreds of metal fragments, which cause the victim to suffer deep wounds.
 Bounding fragmentation mines spring up approximately one meter and then explode, firing metal fragments throughout a large radius.

 Article 2.1 of the Mine Ban Treaty defines an antipersonnel mine as: “a mine designed to be exploded by the presence, proximity or contact of a person and that will incapacitate, injure or kill one or more persons.”
 This means that the treaty bans the use of mines which are victim-activated, while the use of some mines in “command-detonated” mode (meaning operated by remote control) is allowed under the treaty.

 Antivehicle mines, also called antitank mines, are designed to destroy or disable vehicles.
 They contain more explosives than antipersonnel mines and often require more pressure or weight on top of them to detonate.
 Antipersonnel mines are banned under the Mine Ban Treaty but antivehicle mines (unless they have sensitive fuzes and function like antipersonnel mines) are not.

-As of October 2014, 56 states and four other areas were confirmed to be mine-affected.
+As of November 2018, 56 states and four other areas have an identified threat of antipersonnel mine contamination.
 There is no credible estimate of the total number of mines in the ground worldwide, however the impact of mines can be measured in several ways, including totaling the amount of land that is unusable due to contamination or gathering data about the number of people killed or injured by mines.